SwapniL-afk-now/Visual-Grounding/README.md

 ## Core Features
 - **Generic Grounding**: Locate any object in any image using natural language.
 - **Attention Diagnostics**: Extract and visualize separate heatmaps for `<think>` and `<answer>` phases.
-- **SAM3 Teacher Oracle**: Ready-to-use wrapper for high-precision segmentation masks and BBox refinement.
+- **Teacher Oracle Loop**: Uses Grounding DINO and SAM to provide objective BBox and Mask "truth".
-- **High-Precision Visualization**: Powered by the `supervision` library with automatic color-cycling and labels.
+- **4-Panel Visualization**: Compare VLM Prediction, reasoning attention, and Teacher Oracle verdict side-by-side.
-- **Interactive Display**: Automatic `%matplotlib` aware image display for Jupyter/Kaggle environments.
+- **High-Precision Visualization**: Powered by the `supervision` library with automatic color-cycling.

 ## Installation